Gabe Klobosits: Toronto Blue Jays

 On July 22, 2023, Klobosits signed a minor league contract with the Toronto Blue Jays organization.
 In 14 games for the Triple–A Buffalo Bisons, he logged a 4.74 ERA with 12 strikeouts across 19 innings pitched.
 Klobosits elected free agency following the season on November 6.

 Gastonia Ghost Peppers

 On April 24, 2024, Klobosits signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
 In 45 appearances for Gastonia, he logged a 5–5 record and 2.18 ERA with 46 strikeouts and 11 saves across 45 1/3 innings of relief.
 Klobosits became a free agent following the season.

 Cleburne Railroaders

 On April 21, 2025, Klobosits signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 In three starts for Cleburne, he recorded a 3.18 ERA with 12 strikeouts across 11 1/3 innings pitched.
 Klobosits was released by the Railroaders on June 20.

 High Point Rockers

 On July 15, 2025, Klobosits signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 13 appearances (one start) for the Rockets, Klobosits compiled a 3-0 record and 1.64 ERA with 28 strikeouts and one save over 22 innings of work.

+Chicago Cubs

+On January 26, 2026, Klobosits signed a minor league contract with the Chicago Cubs.